 Summer - June, July, August

 Summer is the best time to visit Iceland – temperatures are warmest, the weather is at its most stable (although for Iceland that doesn’t always mean an awful lot!), and all roads, even the quietest ones accessing the most out-of-the-way places, are open for access.

 If, like us, hiking is your main reason for visiting Iceland then look no further than the summer months of June, July and August.
 Temperatures average 8⁰-13⁰C (46⁰-55⁰F), and average rainfall per month drops to just 23mm – perfect conditions for getting out on the hiking trails of the East-Fjords, on our Ultimate Iceland Adventure.

-If you’ve travelled to New Zealand in the spring/summer you’re probably familiar with the wildflower lupin?
+If you’ve traveled to New Zealand in the spring/summer you’re probably familiar with the wildflower lupin.
 It’s a beautiful purple-blossoming plant – and Iceland is covered with them!
-You’ve may have seen the striking photos of quaint churches on hillsides surrounding by purple lupins – and they’re a great reason to make summer the season to see Iceland, particularly if you’re an aspiring photographer.
+You may have seen the striking photos of quaint churches on hillsides surrounded by purple lupins – and they’re a great reason to make summer the season to see Iceland, particularly if you’re an aspiring photographer.